LEADING OFF: Mad Max and Gerrit Cole return, Fenway freebie | New Country 923

 WELCOME BACK, MAD MAX

 Nationals ace Max Scherzer comes off the injured list to start at last-place Pittsburgh.
 The three-time Cy Young Award winner is 9-5 with a 2.41 ERA in 20 starts but has pitched only once over the past six weeks because of a strained muscle in his back.
-His 12.7 strikeouts per nine innings lead the National League.
-Washington currently holds a wild-card spot.
+His 12.7 strikeouts per nine innings lead the NL.
+Washington holds the league’s top wild-card spot.

 FENWAY FREEBIE